zash3/zash3/README.md

 ### Here are some ideas about me:

 - 🔭 I’m currently working on ...
-Data Analysis
+Data Science
 - 🌱 I’m currently learning ...
-Data visualization
+Data Mining
 - 👯 I’m looking to collaborate on ...
-Data Analysis
+Data report and Dashboard
 - 💬 Ask me about ...
 Data Analysis
+- ⚡ Tools ...
+Jupyter notebook and Power BI

 <!--